 What is TMJ Physiotherapy?

-Temporomandibular Physiotherapists are specially trained to assess the external and internal structures of your jaw.
+Physiotherapists with additional training in Temporomandibular disorders assess the external and internal structures of your jaw.
 Your therapist will assess whether it is the muscle, joint or discs causing your discomfort.

 Temporomandibular disorders (TMD) can often lead to:

 - Pain in the jaw, neck, or shoulders